 Introduction of solids

-Ideally solids should be started at 6 mths if baby is breastfed.
-Can be started at 4 mths if baby is bottle fed and has lost the tongue pushing reflex.
+Solids should be started at 6 mths if baby is breastfed and 4 mths if baby is bottle fed and has lost the tongue pushing reflex.

 ¨ Start cereal: Cereal in a bowl with breast milk or formula.
 Cereal should not be added to the bottle as it prevents the baby from learning to advance to an adult type diet, and one may overfeed, and encourage obesity.